 The quantitative investigation of the effects of color and form required a measure of color and form clustering within the empirically observed scan paths.
 An appropriate choice seemed to be the mean runlength with regard to these dimensions.
-In the present context, a "run" is defined as a sequence of items of the same color or form within a scan path.
+In the present context, a run is defined as a sequence of items of the same color or form within a scan path.
 The runlengths ranged from one to ten, as there were always exactly ten items of each color and form in each stimulus array.
 In order to calculate a mean runlength across multiple paths, we employed a weighted mean to equally account for every single transition between items.
 Since longer runs comprise more transitions, we weighted each run with its runlength.

-How can we test whether this measure indeed reflects the influence of item attributes rather than the geometrical structure of the stimulus?
-Even a subject who completely ignores color and form would generate longer runs with increasing strength of clustering in the stimulus.
-This is due to the fact that, according to the results of Experiment 1, subjects seem to prefer short scan paths, so neighboring items are disproportionately likely to be scanned successively.
+However, it is important to verify whether this measure indeed reflects the influence of item attributes rather than the geometrical structure of the stimulus.
+Even a participant who completely ignores color and form would generate longer runs with increasing strength of clustering in the stimulus.
+This is due to the fact that, according to the results of Experiment 1, viewers seem to prefer short scan paths, so neighboring items are disproportionately likely to be scanned successively.
 Clustering moves items with the same features closer together and thus increases the average color and form runlengths in empirical scan paths.

 Fortunately, there is a "color and form blind" model, which yields paths of high similarity to the empirical ones, namely the TSS Model.
 We applied the TSS Model to each stimulus used in Experiment 2 to generate baseline predictions about the color and form runlengths in that stimulus.
-In a comparative analysis of observed scan paths, we then divided all color and form runlengths by the TSS-predicted runlengths, obtaining relative runlengths.
-Rather than absolute runlengths, relative runlengths reveal the influence of item attributes on a subject's scan path.
+In a comparative analysis of observed scan paths, we then divided all color and form runlengths by the TSS-predicted runlengths, thereby obtaining relative runlengths.
+Rather than absolute runlengths, relative runlengths reveal the influence of item attributes on an individual's scan path.
 Relative color runlength 1, for instance, would indicate no difference to the TSS Model and thus no influence of color attributes on empirical scan paths.
 Longer relative runlengths would indicate increasing influence.

-Figure 8 shows the subjects' relative color and form runlengths at the three levels of color and form clustering respectively.
-A two-way ANOVA revealed significant main effects of "dimension" (color vs. form), F(1, 19) = 9.967, p = 0.005, and "strength of clustering" (no vs. weak vs. strong clustering), F(2, 38) = 4.765, p = 0.004.
-There was also a significant interaction between the two factors, F(2, 38) = 5.807, p = 0.007, which was due to the fact that clustering had a significant effect on relative color runlength, F(2, 38) = 5.556, p = 0.008, but not on relative form runlength, F(2, 38) = 2.359, p = 0.108.
-For the color dimension, pairwise t-tests with Bonferroni-adjusted probabilities revealed a significant difference between "no clustering" (1.092) and "strong clustering" (1.213), t(19) = 3.936, p = 0.003.
-The differences to the "weak clustering" condition (1.131), however, were not significant, both t(19) < 1.665, p > 0.336.
-Finally, the overall relative color runlength (1.145) differed reliably from the value 1, t(19) = 3.406, p = 0.003, whereas overall relative form runlength (0.999) did not, t < 1.
+Figure 8 shows the participants' relative color and form runlengths at the three levels of color and form clustering respectively.
+A two-way ANOVA revealed significant main effects of the two factors dimension (color vs. form), F(1; 19) = 9.97, p < 0.01, and strength of clustering (no vs. weak vs. strong clustering), F(2; 38) = 4.77, p < 0.05.
+There was also a significant interaction between the two factors, F(2; 38) = 5.81, p < 0.01, which was due to the fact that clustering had a significant effect on relative color runlength, F(2; 38) = 5.56, p < 0.01, but not on relative form runlength, F(2; 38) = 2.36, p > 0.1.
+For the color dimension, pairwise t-tests with Bonferroni-adjusted probabilities revealed a significant difference between no clustering (1.092) and strong clustering (1.213), t(19) = 3.94, p < 0.005.
+The differences to the weak clustering condition (1.131), however, were not significant, both t(19) < 1.67, p > 0.3.
+Finally, the overall relative color runlength (1.145) differed reliably from the value 1, t(19) = 3.41, p < 0.005, whereas overall relative form runlength (0.999) did not, t < 1.